 To be eligible to apply as a Participant Director:

-- You must have experience directing at least short films/dramatic content, and are working in/moving into longer-form drama/film.
+- You must have experience directing at least short films/dramatic content.

 - Priority will be given to those who are actively engaged in directing or preparing to direct narrative drama, especially if you are dealing with scenes of nudity, intimacy and/or simulated sex.